arturdryomov/pages/content/posts/2019-07-30-superior-testing-managing-production.md

 # Feature Flags, Alerts, Non-Fatals...

-There are a lot of tools and practices of managing production environments.
+There are a lot of practices for managing production environments.
 The idea should stay the same — there is no end to testing.
 Like it or not — things will go south.
-It is always better to have right tools to understand why does it happen.
+It is always better to have tools to understand why did it happen.